Telangana Social Welfare Residential Educational Institutions Society

-Telangana Social Welfare Residential Educational Institutions Society is an educational institution, which organizes about 1,000 Social Welfare Residential Schools in Telangana state by the Government of Telangana, India.
+Telangana Social Welfare Residential Educational Institutions Society (TGSWREIS) is an educational institution, which organizes about 1,000 Social Welfare Residential Schools in Telangana state by the Government of Telangana, India.

 History

-Telangana Social Welfare Residential Education Institution Society TSWREIS residential schools and colleges which are started by THE SRI.N.T.RAMARAO former Chief Minister of united Andhrapradesh Government in 1984 to provide quality education to poor Scheduled Caste, Scheduled Tribe, and Other Backward Caste students by establishing residential schools.
+Telangana Social Welfare Residential Education Institution Society (TGSWREIS) residential schools and colleges which are started by THE SRI.
+N. T. RAMA RAO former Chief Minister of united Andhrapradesh Government in 1984 to provide quality education to poor Scheduled Caste, Scheduled Tribe, and Other Backward Caste students by establishing residential schools.
 At present there are 267 institutions with residential schools, junior and degree colleges with good infrastructure and focus on the all round development of students so that they can face the world with confidence.
 At present under the state bifurcation policy Andhra Pradesh Social welfare residential Educational Institutions Society has been divided into two separate institutions each in Telangana and Andhra Pradesh respectively.
-Dr. Repalle Shiva Praveen Kumar IPS is the Secretary of the Telangana Social Welfare Residential Institutions Society.
+Dr. Repalle Shiva Praveen Kumar IPS was the Secretary of the Telangana Social Welfare Residential Institutions Society.
+Sri.
+Ronald Rose, IAS and Dr. E. Naveen Nicolas, IAS who is an alumni have worked as Secretary TSWREIS.